Ray McAnally: Death

 McAnally died suddenly of a heart attack on 15 June 1989, aged 63, at his home, which he shared with Irish actress Britta Smith.
 He remained married to actress Ronnie Masterson until his death, although they lived apart.
-He received a posthumous BAFTA Film Award for Best Supporting Actor for his last film in My Left Foot in 1990.
+He received a posthumous BAFTA Award for Best Supporting Actor for his last film My Left Foot in 1990.

 At the time of his death he was due to play 'Bull' McCabe in Jim Sheridan's film The Field.
 The part eventually went to Richard Harris, who received an Oscar nomination for his performance.
 McAnally had also been cast in the lead role of First and Last, a drama about a man who walked from Land's End to John o' Groats.
 Almost a third of the filming had been completed when he died but the whole play had to be refilmed, with Joss Ackland taking the role instead.

-McAnally had four children: Conor, Aonghus, Máire and Niamh.
+McAnally had four children: Conor, Aonghus, Máire, and Niamh.
 Conor is a producer, based in Texas, and Aonghus is a television and radio presenter/producer in Ireland.